With the baby bonus and family funds on the chopping block, find out what the budget has in store for you.

 Open a savings account for your baby

-While many advocate against going overboard when it comes to thinking too far in advance about the expenses a child brings, it's still worth opening up a separate account for the initial costs a baby brings like nappies, clothes, food, toys, seats and prams.
+While many advocate against going overboard thinking too far in advance about the expenses a child brings, it's still worth opening up a separate account for the initial costs a baby brings like nappies, clothes, food, toys, seats and prams.

 Make your savings an automatic process

 Setting up an automatic savings plan which transfers money from your transaction account to your savings account will make it easier to keep your savings growing consistently.
 You can even employ the savings 'bucket' method, where you have a sub-account for each savings goal you have.
 This makes it easier to organise your funds and see the progress you're making.